A Private Function: Synopsis

-In a small town in Northern England in 1947, the citizens endure continuing food rationing.
-Some local businessmen want to hold a party to celebrate the royal Wedding of Princess Elizabeth to Prince Philip and illegally decide to raise a pig for that occasion.
-However, the pig is stolen by Gilbert Chilvers, who was encouraged to do so by his wife Joyce.
+In a small town in Northern England in 1947, the citizens endure continuing food rationing, resulting from World War II.
+Some local businessmen plan a party to celebrate the royal Wedding of Princess Elizabeth to Prince Philip and decide to illegally raise an unregistered pig for that occasion.
+However, the pig is stolen by chiropodist Gilbert Chilvers, who was encouraged to do so by his domineering and snobbish wife Joyce.
 Meanwhile, the local food inspector is determined to stop activities circumventing the food rationing.

+Cast

+Producer George Harrison made an uncredited voice cameo.

 Production

+The film was based on an idea by director Malcolm Mowbray, who had worked with Alan Bennett on Our Winnie.
+Mowbray suggested they make a film set during the time of post-war rationining.

+In July 1983 Alan Bennett and Malcolm Mowbray offered the lead role to Michael Palin.
+Palin wrote in his diary, "Slightly disappointed that the part of Gilbert Chilvers is not a) bigger, b) more difficult or different from things I’ve done.
+But he does have his moments and it’s a very funny and well observed period piece."
+Palin later wrote that "I've decided over the weekend not to do it" despite Maggie Smith being attached.
+However by August he agreed.
+Finance was raised from HandMade Films.

+At one stage the film was known as Pork Royale.

+Filming started in April 1984.
+Most of the film was shot in Ilkley and Barnoldswick.

 Three pigs were used in the filming of A Private Function which were all named Betty.
 Producer Mark Shivas was advised by Intellectual Animals UK that the pigs used should be female and six months old so as to not be too large or aggressive.
 However, the pigs were "unpredictable and often quite dangerous".

 During filming of one of the kitchen scenes, Maggie Smith was hemmed in by one of the pigs and needed to vault over the back of it in order to escape.